 The advice is consistent: Even as your body ages, how you feel about it, what you do with it, and the way you look at the future, is still up to you.
 You are still in control.

 “Fall in love,” Leonard, 73, says.
 “Fall in love.
-She might get on your nerves and boy… she might get on your nerves but she, or he, or whoever, I think you know what I’m saying, will be the thing that makes life worth living.
+She might get on your nerves… she might get on your nerves but she, or he, or whoever, I think you know what I’m saying, will be the thing that makes life worth living.
 That’s how you grow old with style.”

 “Good food, good movies, beautiful music, museums.
 Those things don’t change.”
 Blair, 60, says.
 “I won’t ever stop enjoying those things.
-The world will never stop giving you wonders.”
+The world will never stop giving you wonders and things to enjoy – if you let it.”